 Our yard & garden are really coming alive this year!
-Inspired by many options spied on Pinterest, I wanted to create a custom rain chain to add near our back porch and we are so happy with the finished result – it’s whimsical, fits in perfectly with our “flea market gardening style” and the sound of the rain cascading down is soothing.
+Inspired by many options spied on Pinterest, I wanted to create a custom rain chain to add near our back porch.
+We are so happy with the finished result – it’s whimsical, fits in perfectly with our “flea market gardening style.”
+The sound of the rain cascading down is soothing.

 - 12 Darice metal watering cans in a small size (you may need more or less depending on the length of chain you will need and how far apart you choose to space your cans)

 - Chain in desired size to fit through cans

 - Pliers & wire (or, if you really want to add a handy tool to your creative tool stash – purchase hog ring pliers and a box of copper hog rings – yes, they are HOG RINGS – like a farmer would use – and they are ever so handy!
 Find them at your local Tractor Supply, Agri-Supply, or online…)

 - Measure distance from gutter to ground where you want your rain chain to hang.